-Colombian citizens, like those from other countries, can apply for various types of United States visas, each designed for specific purposes.
+Colombian citizens, like those from other countries, can apply for various types of U.S. visas for Colombians, each designed for specific purposes.
 Here's an overview of the primary categories:

 B-1/B-2 Visitor Visas

-- B-1 (Business Visa): For business-related activities like attending conferences, business meetings, or consultations.
+- B-1 (Business Visa): For business trips such as attending conferences, business meetings, or consultations.
 It does not permit employment in the U.S.

-- B-2 (Tourist Visa): Ideal for those traveling for tourism, visiting family or friends, medical treatment, or participation in social events hosted by fraternal, social, or service organizations.
+- B-2 (Tourist Visa): Ideal for those traveling for tourism, visiting family or friends, medical treatment, or participating in social events hosted by fraternal, social, or service organizations.

 F-1 and M-1 Student Visas

-- F-1 (Academic Student Visa): For students accepted into an accredited U.S. college or university, private secondary school, or approved English language program.
+- F-1 (Academic Student Visa): For students accepted into an accredited Colombia visa USA college or university, private secondary school, or approved English language program.

 M-1 (Vocational Student Visa)